ckaestne/TypeChef/README.md

 Change Log
 -----------

+ * v0.3.7 (November 2014)
+   * Updated to Scala 2.11.4
+   * Lots of minor changes to type system and control flow graph
+   * Preparations to run on newer version of Linux
  * v0.3.4 (March 2013)
    * Updated to Scala 2.10.1
    * Various fixes and extensions to the type system (e.g., support for both styles of parameter declarations in C, better handling of ignored types, correct type for sizeOf)